- What Are Horse Racing Refund Offers?

 - Back Stake £25 (the refund offer max range is between £10 – £50, so just use around the middle)

-- Refund is usually in the form of Free Bet (Bet365 give you cash, thus they are high value), of which cash value is estimated to be 80%, means £20.
+- Refund is usually in the form of a Free Bet (Bet365 give you cash, thus they are high value), of which cash value is estimated to be 80%, which means £20.

-- Back Odds of your horse is 5.0 while lay odds is 5.3.
-Exchange is SMarkets, thus commission is 2%.
-Then, qualifying loss is £1.8 (7.2%) calculated by Free Software as below;
+- The Back Odds of your horse is 5.0 while the lay odds are 5.3.
+Exchange is Smarkets, thus commission is 2%.
+Then, the qualifying loss is £1.8 (7.2%) calculated by Free Software as below;

-Assuming we’re taking up 2nd Place Refund Offer, then regarding the probability of 2nd finish;
+Assuming we’re taking up the 2nd Place Refund Offer, then regarding the probability of 2nd finish;

-- More importantly, the implied probability based on the place terms tend to give too high odds to top runners to attract place bet.
-Means favorites’ probabilities tend to be lower, while underdog especially outsiders’ probabilities become too high, means payouts get worse.
+- More importantly, the implied probability based on the place terms tends to give too high odds to top runners to attract place bets.
+This means favourites’ probabilities tend to be lower, while underdog especially outsiders’ probabilities become too high, which means payouts get worse.

-- Therefore allow me to avoid unnecessary complication and make bold assumption that the probability of 2nd would be similar to the probability of winning (top), which I assume closer to the true probability.
+- Therefore allow me to avoid unnecessary complications and make a bold assumption that the probability of 2nd would be similar to the probability of winning (top), which I assume is closer to the true probability.

 Then the implied probability of finishing the 2nd is 1/5 x 100 = 20% So;